Native voters struggle amid growing reliance on mail-in voting

 The Native American Rights Fund called the decision vital, considering only 35 percent of reservations in Nevada have home mail service.

 Native advocates recently scored a win in Montana, as well, where De León helped the Blackfeet Nation negotiate an agreement with Pondera County officials to set up a satellite election office on the reservation where residents will be able to register to vote and participate in in-person voting.
-But the county only agreed after De León and the ACLU of Montana sued, claiming a refusal to set up such an office was in violation of the Constitution, the state constitution and the Voting Rights Act of 1965.
+But the county agreed only after De León and the ACLU of Montana sued, claiming a refusal to set up such an office was in violation of the Constitution, the state constitution and the Voting Rights Act of 1965.

 Other efforts to expand Native Americans’ voting access have been unsuccessful ahead of the November election.
 Attorneys for the reelection campaign intervened after six Navajo tribal members sued Arizona Secretary of State Katie Hobbs to extend the state’s ballot receipt deadline.
 They demanded that those postmarked by Nov.
 3 from Navajo Nation reservations be accepted and counted for up to 10 days after Election Day.

 The plaintiffs argued that refusing to extend the ballot receipt deadline places “unconstitutional burdens” on Navajo Nation voters during the pandemic.
-They contended that delayed and unreliable mail service on reservations gave people living on Navajo Nation only 15 days to request, consider and cast their ballots by mail, compared to 25 days for nonnative voters living in affluent areas of Arizona, like Scottsdale.
+They contended that delayed and unreliable mail service on reservations gave people living on Navajo Nation only 15 days to request, consider and cast their ballots by mail, compared to 25 days for non-native voters living in affluent areas of Arizona, such as Scottsdale.

-But the Trump campaign argued that granting such an extension would cause confusion ahead of Election Day and show preferential treatment for people living on Arizona reservations, where about 45 percent of registered voters are Democrats and 23 percent are Republicans, according to the Indian Law Clinic at the Arizona State University Sandra Day O’Connor College of Law.
+But the Trump campaign argued that granting such an extension would cause confusion ahead of Election Day and show preferential treatment for people living on Arizona reservations, where about 45 percent of registered voters are Democrats and 23 percent are Republicans, according to the Indian Law Clinic at Arizona State University’s Sandra Day O’Connor College of Law.

-On the Navajo Nation specifically, about 62 percent of registered Arizona voters are Democrats and about 10 percent are Republicans.
+On the Navajo Nation, about 62 percent of registered Arizona voters are Democrats and about 10 percent are Republicans.

-The Trump campaign noted that the extension “would unquestionably affect the share of votes that candidates in the State of Arizona receive.”
+The Trump campaign noted the extension “would unquestionably affect the share of votes that candidates in the State of Arizona receive.”

-The U.S. Court of Appeals for the Ninth Circuit upheld Arizona’s current Nov.
+The U.S. Court of Appeals for the 9th Circuit upheld Arizona’s Nov.
 3 ballot receipt deadline.

-In Pima County, Ariz., which includes the Pascua Yaqui reservation and the city of Tucson, another federal court ruled this week that the county does not have to reinstate the only in-person early voting site on the reservation, which was removed in 2018.
+In Pima County, Ariz., which includes the Pascua Yaqui reservation and the city of Tucson, another federal court ruled this week that the county does not have to reinstate the only in-person early-voting site on the reservation, which was removed in 2018.

-Advocates say these decisions will make it harder for tribal members to cast their ballots in a key swing state where the native vote could play a deciding role in the 2020 presidential election and a highly contested senate race.
+Advocates say these decisions will make it harder for tribal members to cast their ballots in a key swing state where the native vote could play a deciding role in the 2020 presidential election and a highly contested Senate race.

-To make sure they have the opportunity to voice their pick, Four Directions and other organizations have been toiling for months in the desert sun to run pandemic-safe drive-through voter registration drives on the Navajo Nation and hiring tribal members — especially those with cars — to conduct outreach in harder to reach areas.
+To make sure they have the opportunity to voice their pick, Four Directions and other organizations have been toiling for months in the desert sun to run pandemic-safe drive-through voter-registration drives on the Navajo Nation and hiring tribal members — especially those with cars — to conduct outreach in harder to reach areas.

 In Arizona, only about 30 percent of tribal member households have a car.